neopass/neopass/README.md

 ## The Evaluation Chain

-The evaluation chain reports a password's strength based on configured validators.
+The evaluation chain reports a password's strength based on configured evaluators.

 ```typescript
 import neopass, { INeoConfig } from 'neopass'